 The notification may be caused by overzealous battery management that restricts the camera app from functioning in the background.
 If the app is closed before image processing is complete, then the notification doesn’t clear away.
 Thankfully, this is easily fixed by turning off those particular options.

 - You need to turn off background processing management for the camera app.
 To do this, go to Settings > Device Care > Battery, then find the Camera app and make sure the Put to sleep option is turned off.

-There’s a lot going on here, and it’s important to note phones measure signal strength in different ways — so three bars doesn’t always represent the same signal strength on different phones.
+There’s a lot going on here, and it’s important to note that phones measure signal strength in different ways — so three bars doesn’t always represent the same signal strength on different phones.
 However, it does definitely seem to be an issue for the Note 10, and it’s not clear what can be done to fix it.
-Samsung has yet to officially address the concerns, despite complaints dating back months.
-Unfortunately, there’s nothing you can currently do to fix this, except avoid low-signal areas.
+Samsung still hasn’t officially addressed the concerns as of June 2021, despite complaints dating back to the day of release.
+Unfortunately, there’s nothing you can currently do to fix this except avoid low-signal areas.

 - If you have a more serious signal issue, consider getting in touch with your carrier to find out if there’s anything they can do to help.

 Like other recent Galaxy phones, the Note 10 restarts at night by default.
 This restart has some benefits, helping to clean out the phone’s memory and keep it running smoothly — but what if you’d rather it didn’t?
 After all, having to type in a password every morning can be a real pain when you’ve just woken up.